karmaniverous/stan/.stan/system/parts/40-patch-failure-prompts.md

   - Attempt summaries are concise, in the exact cascade order tried.
   - jsdiff reasons appear whenever jsdiff was attempted and any file still failed.
+  - Do not echo the failed patch body or any excerpt (for example, “cleanedHead”).
+    Rely on the patch that already exists in the chat context; correlate the attempt summaries and jsdiff reasons to that patch.
+When additional context is needed, request Full Listings for only the affected files instead of reprinting the patch.

 - File Ops failures (all repos)
   - diagnostics envelope content (stdout fallback):